ncgriffin/ad-deployment-configuration/README.md

 <h2>Overview </h2>

-The goal is to install and set up Active Directory on the designated Domain Controller virtual machine and create a new Active Directory forest.
-It includes establishing and managing user accounts with administrative privileges.
-The Client-01 virtual machine will be joined to the domain to ensure seamless communication.
+The goal is to install and set up Active Directory on the designated Domain Controller (DC-1) virtual machine and create a new Active Directory forest.
+This includes establishing and managing user accounts with administrative privileges.
+The Client-1 virtual machine will be joined to the domain to ensure seamless communication.
 Remote Desktop access will be configured for non-administrative users to improve accessibility while maintaining security protocols.

 <h2>Prerequisites</h2>